D2KLab/sumly/README.md

 ## Installing library

-To be sure installed packages you can go and check it by clicking following steps.
-PyCharm-->Preferences-->Project interpreter. in case you need to install new packages you can add by clicking **"+"** there.
+To be sure installed packages you can go and check it by clicking following steps. **PyCharm-->Preferences-->Project interpreter**. in case you need to install new packages you can add by clicking **"+"** there.
 Some packet you should install via pip on terminal.
 > pip install name